 The larger Portland Area is famous for its access to wild places- hikers abound in local regions such as the Columbia River Gorge area, the Coast Range, Mt.
 Hood, and even the larger St. Helens area are all quick trips away from town.
 What people often don’t realize is that there are some great hikes right here in the city center.
 Visitors can easily walk from their hotel door and be away from crowds and into the woods in no time.
 It’s also possible in many cases to take our transit system, Tri-Met to or from any number of hikeable destinations in the city.
-All hikes begin and end (with some help from our busses) at Pioneer Courthouse Square- which has long been an easily recognized starting point near many hotels in the city center.
+All hikes begin and end (with some help from our busses) at Pioneer Courthouse Square- which has long been an easily recognized starting point for adventure near many hotels in the city center.

 Hike #1: River trek ~7 miles flat

 Here is a Google map of a hike to the south along the river.
 It starts by heading straight down to the water and heading North to the Steel Bridge, then along the East side all the way south past OMSI (The Oregon Museum of Science and Industry).
 That way you will go under many of our central bridges.
 You can see last month’s article to learn more about the Bridges of Portland.
 You can find yourself on the Springwater Corridor trail through Oaks Bottom wildlife refuge.
 Once you get over the Sellwood Bridge, some like to walk up through Riverview Cemetery, but others like to stay with the river northbound up to Willamette.
 This trip minimizes sharing your hike with cars of any speed.
 To bus back to downtown take the 90 or the 35 back into the city center.